SergeyNavok/rsschool-cv/cv.md

 - __skype__: sergey_navok

 ### Symmary:
-    Get a good knowledge base to become part of the team in the future
+Get a good knowledge base to become part of the team in the future.

 ### Skills:
     Studying: C/C++, JavaScript, HTML, CSS, SCSS.